ManonLef/To-Do-App/resources and notes/notes.md

 `Failed to execute 'removeChild' on 'Node': The node to be removed is no longer a child of this node.
 Perhaps it was moved in a 'blur' event handler?` also mentioned [here](#end-of-day-notes)
 This seems to be caused by the form submit

+- the above is finally fixed after a lot of debugging:
+  - the focusout and click event were both fired upon click.
+  - I now remove the focusout listener in case it was a click event
+- then there was another error with the form not being connected.
+What happened was the form submit was firing (even though I had submit/return false set as attribute)

+- [ ] consider form being necessary or just using the input field instead without it being a form for the change of project name.
+- I can test the above on the task editing